gigaherz/DumpModel/README.md

 # Setup

 ## Outside Development Environments
-Download the mod from the [releases](https://github.com/gigaherz/DumpModel/releases) page and place.
+Download the mod from the [releases](https://github.com/gigaherz/DumpModel/releases) page and place it in your mods folder.

 ## In Development Environments
-Add the mod as a dependency
+Add the mod as a dependency.

 ```gradle
 repositories {
     maven { url 'https://dogforce-games.com/maven' }